curamaj/SubredditParser/README.md

 # SubredditParser
 First iteration of my Subreddit image downloader!

 This subreddit parser is to be used in the console of any modern browser.
-This was made from Chrome, so I suggest using it there.
+This was made for Chrome, so I suggest using it there.

 This program should be copy pasted into the console in a new tab window to be run.
 A window will pop prompting the user to select subreddits to download from.
 This can be specified by the subreddits URL tag.
 Examples include: funny, art, earthporn, etc. After, just input your resolution.